shakeelzafar3/Voting-dApp-using-Ethereum-and-Solidity/11 - Writing app.js - II code.md

 Inside the function, `$(window).load()` is used to execute a function when all page assets (images, scripts, etc.) are loaded.
 The enclosed function calls `App.init()`, which initializes the application by setting up Web3, connecting to the contract, and binding event listeners.

 Overall, this code ensures that the application is fully loaded and initialized before the user can interact with it.

+Hurray!
+We have successfully written the code for backend and now let's know how to run the application in the [next lesson](https://github.com/shakeelzafar3/Voting-dApp-using-Ethereum-and-Solidity/blob/main/12%20-%20Running%20the%20App.md).